The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 Offers Telehealth

-Brian Kopell is a Neurosurgery provider in New York, New York.
+Brian Kopell is a Neurosurgery provider practicing medicine in New York, New York.
 Dr. Kopell is rated as a Distinguished provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gamma Knife Radiosurgery.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gamma Knife Radiosurgery.
 Dr. Kopell is currently accepting new patients.

 Advanced in Myoclonus-Dystonia